 Panel Discussion of Young Adults and Teens with Albinism

 This call will have a few young adults and teens with albinism share their experiences of growing up with albinism.
 This will be a wonderful opportunity for you to learn from the experts.

 The NOAH Conference Experience

 Join us for a call with Mike McGowan, NOAH’s Executive Director and Don Martin, NOAH Board Member and the grandfather of a child with albinism, as they bring the highlights of the NOAH conference home to you.
 They will also be available to answer your questions regarding any new information or presentations at the conference.
 If you attended the conference, please join us to share your own highlights and experiences.

 Practical Tips for Grandparents of a Child with Albinism

 Join other grandparents for this opportunity to share practical tips on being a grandparent of child with albinism.
 From hats and sunscreen, to coping with diagnosis of albinism as a family.

 “What Types of Services Does My Grandchild with Albinism Receive?” with Susan M. Dalton, M.S.Ed., CVRT

 Do you have questions about what services are available to your grandchild with albinism or what service providers actually do when they meet with your grandchild?
 What is a TVI, and what is an Orientation and Mobility Specialist?
 Susan Dalton is a Certified Vision Rehabilitation Therapist, a grandparent and the parent of three adult children, of which two have albinism; and she will be answering these questions and more.
 Sue will explain the services that your grandchild receives and what you can expect from these services.
-If you have any specific questions for Sue, email them to the Grandparent Connections Coordinator; and she will forward them to Sue before the call.

 Growing Up with Albinism with Guest Speaker, Mike McGowan, Executive Director of NOAH